Estimate Time8 min

 Is buying a home right for you?

-2. Investing in real estate with REITs
+2. Invest with REITs

 • Subject to potential market volatility.
 Because REITs trade on exchanges like stocks, they can be subject to market fluctuations in the same way that stocks are.